Group Aims to Harness Anger over Crime to Oust LA Prosecutor

-Los Angeles County’s progressive prosecutor could be tossed from office like his counterpart in San Francisco after opponents on Wednesday said they submitted more than enough signatures to qualify for an election to recall DGeorge Gascónistrict Attorney , who they say is soft on crime.
+Los Angeles County's progressive prosecutor could be tossed from office like his counterpart in San Francisco after opponents on Wednesday said they submitted more than enough signatures to qualify for an election to recall District Attorney George Gascón, who they say is soft on crime.

 The campaign spent about $8 million to gather 717,000 signatures they delivered by truck to the Los Angeles Registrar for verification.
 Even if 20% of signatures are invalidated, which has been typical in California recall efforts, the number would still exceed the required 567,000.
 That figure reflects 10% of registered voters in the nation's most populous county.